hashgraph/hedera-sdk-js/CONFIGURATION.md

 To verify which type of key is required, check the example code for the initialization method in the client/wallet.
 Look for either `fromStringED25519` or `fromStringECDSA`.

-_Note that some examples are designed to work only with ECDSA private keys._
+_Note that some examples (like the ones that interact with the relay) are designed to work only with ECDSA private keys. _

 #### `fromStringDer`